Money Smarts Blog

 A minimum balance is one of the most common qualifiers for checking and savings accounts.
-For some accounts it’s simply the initial amount required to open the account, but others you might be charged a fee if your balance ever falls below that amount.
+For some accounts it’s simply the initial amount required to open the account, but for others you might be charged a fee if your balance ever falls below that amount.

 2. What’s the fee schedule?

 Understanding the fees and costs associated with an account is the best way to avoid surprises down the road.
 A financial institution should provide you with a fee schedule before the account is opened, but it’s always good practice to ask for it just in case.
-So what should you be looking for when you read the fee schedule?
+So, what should you be looking for when you read the fee schedule?